As an Amazon Associate we earn from qualifying purchases.

 Additionally, the camera offers a fast and refined 61-point autofocus system that allows you to take the most accurate photos for your property portfolio.
 With a built-in Wi-Fi and 4K video resolution, this camera is in the same league as the Sony A7III, enabling it to produce stunning property tours.

 This camera for real estate photography offers decent image quality at a lower cost with its 26.2 megapixels CMOS sensor.
-While this is much lower than that of the Canon 5D Mark IV, you will be able to shoot high-quality property images without blowing your budget.
+While this is much lower than that of the Canon 5D Mark IV, you will be able to shoot high-quality property images without overspending.

 It also has a full-frame sensor, which means a wider angle for real estate photography, particularly interior shots.
 The shutter speed goes up to 6.5 frames per second, which is good enough for real estate photos in different light conditions.